Yomguithereal/baobab/README.md

 UIs should be, as far as possible, considered as pure functions.
 Baobab is just a way to provide the needed arguments, i.e. the data representing your app's state, to such a function.

-Considering your UIs like pure functions comes along with collateral advantages like easy undo/redo features, state storing (just save your tree in the `localStorage` and here you go) and easy isomorphism.
+Considering your UIs like pure functions comes along with collateral advantages like easy undo/redo features, state storing (just save your tree in the `localStorage` and here you go) and easy usage in both client & server.

 **Only data should enter the tree**